TMPA210 Precision Farming and Sensor Technology

 A wide range of national and international digital and written literature within the topics will be available for the students.

 JORD101 - Soil Science.
-PJH102 - Introduction to Horticulture and Crop Science, or equivalent.
+PJH102 - Introduction to Horticulture and Crop Science, or equivalent are recommended.
 The student is recommended to a have a certain level of practical agricultural engineering.
 If missing, this may be compensated by self studies of offered relevant litterature.

 Knowledge and experience from practical agriculture production will be an advantage.

 An oral presentation of a free topic within agricultural engineering.